TechieTeee/DevFuel/README.md

 # DevFuel
-DevFuel is a command-line tool built in Rust that helps developers manage tasks and track their caffeine intake throughout the day.
-It also provides recommendations for water intake based on caffeine consumption, suggests self-care tasks when caffeine intake is high, and shares fun facts about the importance of self-care.
+DevFuel is a command-line tool built in Rust that helps developers manage tasks and track their caffeine intake throughout the day and promote self care.
+It provides recommendations for water intake based on caffeine consumption, suggests self-care tasks when caffeine intake is high, and shares fun facts about the importance of self-care.

 ## Features